manojkmgit/setup_minikube_kubernetes_ubuntu/setup_kubernetes_ubuntu.md

 After ports have been open as needed, it's the time for the nodes to join the Kubernetes cluster.

-If you don't have the join token which were give in the output of the kubeadm init command run earlier, then run below on control node to get the same again:
+If you don't have the join token (--token) which were give in the output of the kubeadm init command run earlier, then run below on control node to get the same again:
 ```console
 kubeadm token list
 kubeadm token create